nextrapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 All these examples are equivalent.

 :::caution
-When configuring your application you often enter credentials for third party services (e.g authentication providers).
+When configuring your application, you often enter credentials for third-party services (e.g., authentication providers).
 Be aware that those credentials will also be dumped into the output of this command.
-In case of doubt, you should avoid committing the dump file into a versioning system.
+You should avoid committing the dump file into a versioning system in case of doubt.
 Here are some methods you can explore:

 - Copy the file directly to the environment you want and run the restore command there.
 - Put the file in a secure location and download it at deploy time with the right credentials.